In a recent interview with Seth Godin on Zen Habits, Leo Babauta asked Seth why he removed comments from his website (which Leo did as well).

-During the interview Seth talked about a part of his brain that distracted him from his writings when his blog had comments.
-This voice would constantly tell him that his writings weren’t going to be appreciated by his readers.
-So Seth would argue with himself about a sentence here, or he’d add an extra sentence there to justify his point of view and avoid offending his readers.
-Seth said, “I realized I had a choice: I could have a blog with comments and no posts, or a blog with posts and no comments.”
+Seth discussed how difficult it was for him, but he presented sound reasoning for it.
+Seth explained a part of his brain was always distracted by the comments—this nagging voice telling him his writings wouldn’t be appreciated by his readers.
+So Seth would argue with himself about removing a sentence here, adding an extra sentence there—all to justify his point of view to avoid offending his readers: “I realized I had a choice—I could have a blog with comments and no posts, or a blog with posts and no comments.”

-In short, we had to kill the comments before they killed us.
-Kill or be killed.
-We turned off comments because we didn’t want them shaping our writing into something inauthentic.
-If that happened, we’d be doing you a disservice.
-Plus we were spending 20 to 25 hours a week moderating and responding to hundreds of comments, which wasn’t adding as much value to our lives as it was taking.
-The comments were meant to engage readers, but let’s face it: less than one percent of the people who came to our website actually left a comment.
-There are better ways to stay engaged.
+We killed the comments before they killed us.
+We turned off comments (in 2011) because we didn’t want them shaping our writing into something inauthentic: if that happened, we’d be doing a disservice to our readers.
+Plus, we were spending 20 hours each week moderating and responding to innumerable comments, which wasn’t adding as much value as it was taking.
+Comments are meant to engage readers, but less than one percent of the people who visited our website actually left a comment—because there are better ways to stay engaged.

-As always, we’ll continue to engage with our readers via Twitter, Facebook, and Google+, where some of our most meaningful conversations already occur.
-You can always comment there, where we listen closely and interact with everyone.
+As always, we’ll continue to engage with our readers via Twitter, Facebook, and Instagram, where many of our most meaningful conversations already occur.
+You can always comment via any of those platforms: we closely listen and interact with everyone.

-If you run a website or a blog and want to comment on a particular essay, feel free to link to that essay; we always read the sites that link to ours (and we share the most meaningful stuff on social media).
+If you run a blog and want to comment on a specific essay, feel free to link to that essay: we read the sites that link to ours, and we share the most meaningful content on social media.

 If you find value in The Minimalists, consider donating a dollar.